The role of nature in supporting personal transitions

 In the course of a lifetime, people have to cope with different transitions between life stages and social conditions, for example: from childhood to adulthood, being single to being in a partnership, between traveling from one place and arriving at a new place, from outsider to being part of a community.
 From personal experience, I know that some of these transitions can be difficult to differentiate between due to modern life.
 Standards and boundaries between home, partnership, job and community are blurring.
 It is sometimes even difficult to define which personal transition phase I’m in at the moment, quite apart from the fact that as humans, we are also in a major phase of both collective and social change.
 I suppose both play together in our personal challenges.

 The French ethnologist Arnold Van Gennep describes the consciously practiced transition into a new phase of life as a rite of passage.
-In many primitive peoples, these rites of passage are an integral part of social life.
+For many native peoples, these rites of passage are an integral part of social life.
 The thresholds between stages of life are understood as a major personal challenge to the individual in these cultures.
 Those who are in transition are naturally more open and vulnerable and sometimes feel more disoriented than in a stable phase of life.
 Therefore, these challenges are not just an individual issue that one needs to deal with privately, but a social issue in which the community is called to help facilitate and support.
 To answer this call, many indigenous cultures have ritual practices that support the process of personal transition and one of the most common of these threshold rituals is the Vision Quest.

 The Vision Quest, as it is increasingly practiced today in modern Western cultures, considers Van Gennep’s three-phase pattern for transition rituals: the detachment phase, the threshold ritual, and the integration phase.
 (1) The threshold is often a four days and four nights ritual in nature.
 The phase of separation and integration is an individual process lasting several weeks or months, prepared and accompanied in different ways.